mcisko/Full-Stack-Repository/tournament/Readme.md

-1. Objectives of the application :

-The purpose of this application is to resolve the a swiss pairing tournament
+The purpose of this application is to resolve the a swiss pairing tournament. it creates a databse in postgressql that has three tables : player , match and tournament

 2 To run the application,